“Gar firdaus, ruhe zamin ast, hamin asto, hamin asto, hamin asto” (If there is a heaven on earth, it’s here, it’s here, it’s here)

 Dos and Don’ts

-- Try to start the trek early in the morning because there are no facilities of staying for the night.
+- Try to start the trekking early in the morning because there are no facilities of staying for the night.

 - Manage your trash properly.
 Keep the area clean

-- Complete the trek in daytime as it is not safe to trek at night.
+- Complete the trekking in daytime as it is not safe to trek at night.
 You can also get confused with the route as there might be no one to ask for directions.

 Trek To Shikari Devi